PointerToNextPole/my-learning-note/React学习笔记.md

 );
 ```

+> ⚠️ Pitfall
+>
-> ⚠️ Without parentheses, any code on the lines after `return` [will be ignored](https://stackoverflow.com/questions/2846283/what-are-the-rules-for-javascripts-automatic-semicolon-insertion-asi)!
+> Without parentheses, any code on the lines after `return` [will be ignored](https://stackoverflow.com/questions/2846283/what-are-the-rules-for-javascripts-automatic-semicolon-insertion-asi)!

 ##### Using a component